 Cons: Lacks reporting and inventory management, and higher fees for larger organizations may occur.

 Pros: Clear pricing at $99/month billed annually or the Pro version at $129/month billed annually.
 Cloud-based system that runs on any operating system, various mobile sales functionality, and a 14-day free trial.

 Cons: Does not offer its own payment processor (goes through third-party), does not offer email promotion functionality, and phone support may cost extra.

 Pros: Simple interface, back-office features available from register, and easy ecommerce implementation.

-Cons: Pricing plans hidden until contact company or trial ends, activation fee, few partner services, and no 24/7 phone support.
+Cons: Pricing plans hidden until your trial ends or you contact the company.
+There's an activation fee, few partner services, and no 24/7 phone support.

 Pros: One-time fee of $1,200, no monthly subscription.
 Integrates with QuickBooks system, 30-day free trial, and multiple payment plan choices.

 Cons: No mobile options, customer-facing interface, or email marketing options.

 Pros: Starts at $79/month and offers other options.
 Wide range of add-on products and features, works on mobile tablets, excellent 24/7 support and software training.

 Cons: Does not offer payment processing, and the combination of add-ons can get expensive.